-Rich Shapero is a writer and musician whose multimedia storytelling projects pioneer unseen worlds.
-His projects include Rin, Tongue and Dorner, Arms from the Sea, The Hope We Seek, Too Far and Wild Animus.
+Rich Shapero is an author, writer and musician whose multimedia storytelling projects pioneer unseen worlds.
+His projects include Balcony of Fog, Rin, Tongue and Dorner, Arms from the Sea, The Hope We Seek, Too Far and Wild Animus.
 All are available as books on Amazon as well as multimedia apps fusing fiction, music, art and (sometimes) video on iOS (Apple), Android and Amazon.

 At the heart of his stories are vast wildernesses, populated by mercurial private gods who promise deliverance to truer, more profound states of being.
 But transcendence demands sacrifice, and the paths of his protagonists are fraught with danger, dread and violence.

 Combining lucid prose with entrancing music, Rich conjures immersive visionary landscapes and characters who struggle to achieve summits of personal fulfillment. > More about Rich

 In a storm-ravaged corner of post-nuclear America, Arden is left for dead after a brutal beating from his superior.
 On waking, he encounters Estra, a lost woman of mysterious origin, whom he smuggles into his cell.
 Desperate, and now in love, the two resolve to escape to the place from which Estra has come—the cloud realm.

 Together, they ascend to the skies and make their home on a vacant cumulus, where Estra initiates Arden into the ways of the vaporous world.
 On the horizon looms a thunderhead, growing larger and more monstrous as it consumes the clouds in its path.
 The thunderhead is following them, and Estra knows and fears the man driving it.

 As the hidden truths of Estra’s past emerge, Arden despairs, then—with Estra’s encouragement and guidance—determines to fight back.